The schools eligible to apply for grant funding are:

 Wow!
 I am so proud of Linda and we truly are indebted to her for her leadership and collegiality with our learning experiences for farming and gardening.....and "growing"!

-Take a look at our newest School Garden.
+Take a look one of our School Gardens.
 This Garden is for Eckerd College in St Petersburg.
 The staff of the College and the Bon Appetite Management Staff have decided to grow their own!
 We have made many trips across the Sunshine Skyway delivering our fresh pesticide free lettuce and other seasonally fresh veggies.
 Well, I guess they decided they can save a lot of money and incorporate the Hydro Harvest Farm garden into their curriculum.
 Your School can do this too.
-Just think what Day Care Schools could accomplish!
+Our School Gardens can be customized to your grant or school budget.
+Just call John 941-915-7208 or email firstname.lastname@example.org and let us know how we can help.